streme-fun/streme-contracts/StremeV2.md

 ### Streme Vaults

-Inspired by Clanker Vaults, Streme Vault enables topken creators to put part of the token supply into a _Vault_ at deployment time.
+Inspired by Clanker Vaults, Streme Vault enables token creators to put part of the token supply into a _Vault_ at deployment time.
 For each vault, deployers can define:

 - the percentage of total supply to be deposited in the vault
 - an admin/benefiary of the vault
 - a lock duration (period of time that the token will be locked in the vault before being distributed)
-- a vesting duration (once unlocked, the period of time obver which the tokens will be stream-vested)
+- a vesting duration (once unlocked, the period of time over which the tokens will be stream-vested)

 #### Supports Multiple Vaults per Token